krishnavamsilingala/appointment/README.md

 1.Preloaded necessary data through Main Class

-2.The strategy I used is by generating slots(materializing conflicts) beforehand for high Concurrency
+2.The strategy I used is by generating slots(materializing conflicts) beforehand for high Concurrency and high Performance(reduced latency)

-3.Concurrency is controlled by unique constraints and Optimistic Locking
+3.Concurrency is controlled by unique constraints and Optimistic Locking on Slot entity

 4.We can use cron/scheduler jobs to generate slots for operators based on their config(duration size,availability etc,.)